datphotogurl/operationcode_docs/community/code_of_conduct.md

 ## Political Discussions

-Operation Code has a tremendous amount of value for many people seeking help to get into a rewarding career in the technology field.
+Operation Code has a tremendous amount of value for many people seeking help to get into a rewarding career in the technology field and growing in their professional and personal lives.
 It is certainly not the place they come to engage in political discourse.
 As a result, Operation Code strongly discourages the community from engaging in discussions related to common political issues.
-This means discussing a certain political party, political candidate, or laws that do not impact the technology industry as a whole.
+This means discussing a certain political party, political candidate, or laws that do not impact the technology industry or the labor workforce as a whole.
-Moderators will allow some political discussions to occur when the conversation has a direct impact on technology related careers and other related issues that can have implications for our community.
+Moderators will allow some political discussions to occur when the conversation has a direct impact on technology related careers and other related workforce issues that can have implications for our community.
 Where multiple viewpoints are present, we will always aim to provide aid to our members, and will not tolerate discussion that detracts from that focus.
 These conversations will be allowed as long as they do not violate the guidelines we have outlined throughout the Code of Conduct.

 ## Our Responsibilities